sagemath/trac_to_gh/Issue 289.md

 # Issue 289: 3d plotting java applet that can be included in SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/289

 Original creator: was